 Playing tabletop RPGs is a hobby that is near and dear to my heart.
 I love the stories that can be told and the laughs that are often shared around the RPG table.
 The way the mechanisms work to create compelling situations, the freedom that the game gives you to truly create characters and narratives that are all your own – tabletops take everything I love about gaming and stories and rolls it all together into a single experience.
 But tabletops are also time-consuming endeavors that require the company of other people to play, so I don’t get to engage with them nearly as often as I want to.
 When looking at one of the many unused RPG books currently on my shelf or stored in my PDF library, I have often thought “if only I could play RPGs by myself, I could get a lot more out of this hobby.”

 Enter plot ARMOR, a game created as part of a tabletop RPG event known as the Emotional Mecha Jam.
-Hashtagged as #sadmechjam on Twitter, this was an event in which tabletop RPG designers of all experience levels were invited to create short length roleplaying games focused on the emotional lives of mech pilots. plot ARMOR was developed by @dungeoncommandr on Twitter, who is also the developer of the game Mutants in the Night, based on Blades in the Dark (the latter of which I’ve written about but not yet been able to play).
-I’ve followed DC on Twitter since I first watched them on Roll20, and I’ve always enjoyed their insights into RPG design.
-When I saw this opportunity to pick up a game that I would actually be able to play immediately, without having to bring my RPG group into the equation, I jumped at the chance.
+Hashtagged as #sadmechjam on Twitter, this was an event in which tabletop RPG designers of all experience levels were invited to create short length roleplaying games focused on the emotional lives of mech pilots. plot ARMOR was developed by @OrionDBlack on Twitter, who is also the developer of the game Mutants in the Night, based on Blades in the Dark (the latter of which I’ve written about but not yet been able to play).
+I’ve always enjoyed Orion’s insights into RPG design online so when I saw this opportunity to pick up a game that I would actually be able to play immediately, without having to bring my RPG group into the equation, I jumped at the chance.

 I’ve played a couple of “sessions” of plot ARMOR since purchasing it and I wanted to share my first impressions of the game.
 Writing about the games I’m playing often helps me to dig deeper into my feelings about them than just simply playing and moving on, and I certainly have a lot of feelings to sort through where the solo RPG experience is concerned.
 So let’s dig into my early thoughts about the game based on these initial sessions to see what plot ARMOR is and how the mechanisms of the game function.